-Aberdeen Amateur Athletic Club is led by a constitutionally-defined committee, consisting of volunteers elected at the annual general meeting in the autumn of each year.
+Aberdeen Amateur Athletic Club is led by a constitutionally-defined board of trustees, consisting of volunteers elected at the annual general meeting in the autumn of each year.

 James Joy began competing for AAAC at the age of 9 and continues to represent the club in middle distance events.
 James’ various achievements as a junior athlete include medals at Scottish Schools, Scottish Universities, and Scottish National Championships as well as Scottish representation at the Schools Track and Field International.
 James has held various leadership roles within the club since 2007, including his current roles on the committee and as cross country team manager.
 James also coaches young club athletes across all disciplines, introducing them to competitive athletics and preparing them for participation into adulthood.

 Aberdeen Amateur Athletic Club also employs two part-time officers, in partnership with Sport Scotland and Scottish Athletics.

-Ruth Watson began her role with Aberdeen AAC in April 2015, supporting the overall coaching structure and athlete pathway and supporting the recruitment, retention, and education of coaches.
+Ruth Watson began her role as pathways development officer with Aberdeen AAC in April 2016, supporting the overall coaching structure and athlete pathway and supporting the recruitment, retention, and education of coaches.
 Now as community development officer, Ruth continues to monitor this structure and the pathways, but her main focus is on expanding the delivery of athletics by Aberdeen AAC into other areas of Aberdeen and beyond, engaging new athletes, volunteers and partners to sustain this expansion.
 Ruth is also a volunteer coach with the club.

 Club Manager (vacant)